Saturday, October 24, 2009

 from a newspaper clip

-Nilu as I had known by then smiled at me and said they had found the blood donor at that time and would call me if they require me in weeks or so.
+Nilu, as I had known by then, smiled at me and said they had found the blood donor at that time and would call me if they required me in the weeks or so.
 I just smiled at him back and came out of the room.
-I never received any phone calls from Nilu or from anyone related to him and in a couple of weeks later I got to know from a newspaper that Nilu had passed away, he had been battling cancer.
+I never received any phone calls from Nilu or from anyone related to him, and in a couple of weeks later, I got to know from a newspaper that Nilu had passed away; he had been battling cancer.
 The year then was 2001.

 Pem Dorji was born at Gangtok to Mr. & Mrs. Gyampu T. Chingapa in 1958.
 He did his schooling in Scottish University Missions Institute in Kalimpong and Pelling Senior Secondary School in West Sikkim.